COVID-19 UPDATE

 When a home owners needs their water shut off to conduct works on their side of the water valve, the City requires a minimum of 24 hours notice to co-ordinate and locate the valve in order to turn the water off/on.

 In case of an emergency, we will get there as soon as we can.
-There is a fee associated with turning the water on and off – please see the Fees and Charges Bylaw No. 2727.
+There is a fee associated with turning the water on and off – please refer to the Fees and Charges Bylaw.

 This shut off must be scheduled within Public Works working hours, any emergency / after hours call outs will be charged to the home owner.
 Only the City is permitted to turn the water on and off at the curb stop for home owners.
 There is a fine if the valve has been tampered with.
 Please contact Public Works to arrange the shut off 250-362-2328 or email pwclerk@rossland.ca